Each year, students from more than 90 countries enroll at UT.

 Financial Documentation (F-1 or J-1 visa status)

 After an offer of admission is made to you, the Center for International Education (CIE) will provide information concerning the submission of the International Student Financial Statement Form.
 It must be completed by every international student who needs an I-20.

 If your government is sponsoring you, you must submit an official letter from the government stating that they will cover all expenses during your academic studies at UT.
 Please consult our list of sponsored student services.

 You must submit a copy of the photo page of your international passport.
 This copy must be submitted along with your financial documentation, if it was not submitted with your application for admission.

 Apply for the appropriate United States visa.
-Read tips on student visas from the U.S. State Department.
+Read tips on student visas from the US Department of State.